 A poor discovery intake process can only be improved with management requiring whatever is agreed to be followed.

 Working on too many things requires managing the amount of work in process.

 Insufficient specialized skills can be improved by adding more capacity to the skills needed and by ensuring that the demands on these people are managed properly.

 No line of sight to strategies and OKRs makes it hard for teams to align.
 But to create this requires both a commitment to necessary tools as well as management creating a system that can create this line of sight.

 Lack of visibility of workflows causes significant waste.
 Teams are sometimes concerned about having this for two different reasons.
 Sometimes they are concerned it will lead to micro-management.
 And sometimes they don’t want to create the habits and discipline this requires.
 Either way, management must get involved.

-To improve lack of coordination between teams requires clarity on what the organization considers important.
-This requires management align to help the teams align around what’s most important.
-Otherwise they will be pulled in different directions.
+To improve the lack of coordination between teams requires clarity on what the organization considers important.
+This requires management helping the teams align around what’s most important.
+Otherwise, they will be pulled in different directions.

 Integration errors are really teams getting out of sync with each other and not discovering it until they try to integrate.
 The longer it takes to integrate the more effort it will take to fix this.
 Management creating a bigger picture for teams to work in often goes a long way for integration taking place earlier than it would otherwise.